HoldenFolk/BikeRentalDApp/m5/Prototype.md

 [^3]: Metamask is a popular cryptocurrency wallet manager and a gateway to blockchain based decentralized applications like PIXI.

 [^4]: A Trusted Execution Environment (TEE) is a segregated area of memory and CPU that is protected from the rest of the CPU using encryption, any data in the TEE can't be read or tampered with by any code outside that environment.
 Data can be manipulated inside the TEE by suitably authorized code. https://learn.microsoft.com/en-us/azure/confidential-computing/trusted-execution-environment

+[^5]: It can be argued that privacy coins are a type of unlinkable anonymous cryptocurrencies but their scope of use is limited and was not realistically implementable in our project.
+Source: T. Zhang, "Privacy Evaluation of Blockchain Based Privacy Cryptocurrencies: A Comparative Analysis of Dash, Monero, Verge, Zcash, and Grin," in IEEE Transactions on Sustainable Computing, vol. 8, no. 4, pp. 574-582, Oct.-Dec.
+2023, doi: 10.1109/TSUSC.2023.3303180.
+keywords: {Privacy;Blockchains;Bitcoin;Receivers;Information integrity;Information filtering;Data privacy;Anonymity;blockchain;privacy;Bitcoin;Zcash;Monero},

 [^5]: The story of this innovative online payment company is described in section 7.1 of this book: Hoepman, J.-H. (2021).
 Privacy Is Hard and Seven Other Myths: Achieving Privacy through Careful Design.
 The MIT Press.